abdullah-if/ibus-victory-bn/README.md

-# ibus-bijoy
+# ibus-victory-bn
-Ibus layout for using ANSI and Unicode Bijoy
+Ibus layout mimicking known properitery layouts, in ANSI and Unicode.

 # Overview
 Typing in Bangla in ANSI is always a problem.
 Typing it in Linux adds another level of complexity.
 This repository holds mim file to write Bangla just like writing in properitory OS.